 - Requests that can be categorised as routine or cyclical maintenance works cannot be funded.
 For example, general painting, replacement of fixtures, spouting, roofing, doors.

 How to apply

 To apply online during opening times go to our grants website to complete and submit the application form.

-For stage two, projects must be fully costed and include detailed plans, costing and timelines with evidence of capacity to deliver the project within timeframes.
+Projects must be fully costed and include detailed plans, costing and timelines with evidence of capacity to deliver the project within time frames.